Commuting symplectomorphisms and Dehn twists in divisors

 \subsection{Holomorphic sections over the torus}

-Subsection~\ref{subsec:hol_sect} explained that solutions to Floer's equation are holomorphic sections of a fibration $p:E_f\to S^1\times \R$.
-The monodromy of this fibration around $S^1$ equals $f$.

-Let $f,g$ be two commuting symplectomorphisms of $X$.
-In this subsection we define a fibration $p:E_{f,g}^{1,R}\to T^{1,R}$ over a 2-torus $T^{1,R}$.
-The monodromies of this fibration are $f$ and $g$ around the two loops of the torus.
+Subsection~\ref{subsec:hol_sect} explained that solutions to Floer's equation are holomorphic sections of a fibration $E_f\to S^1\times \R$, whose monodromy around $S^1$ equals $f$.
+Now, let $f,g$ be two commuting symplectomorphisms of $X$.
+In this subsection we define a fibration $p\co E_{f,g}^{1,R}\to T^{1,R}$ over a 2-torus $T^{1,R}$.
+The monodromies of this fibration equal $f$ and $g$ around the two basis loops of the torus.
 After that we recall how to count its holomorphic sections, see \cite{MDSaBook} for details.
-This construction is a crucial ingredient for proving Theorem~\ref{th:ell_rel}.
+We start by defining the torus